santiagotena/santiagotena/README.md

 A biotechnology engineer and life science professional turned software developer.

-In this profile you can find my projects from:
+This profile showcases my MSc thesis in Information Management and Information Technology, along with a selection of projects from:
 * 42 Wolfsburg Software Engineering School
 * Full Stack Open
 * The Odin Project
-  * Personal Projects
+* Various personal projects

 #